-All SVCC student exams and placement testing is delivered on a walk-in basis.
+All SVCC student exams and placement testing are delivered on a walk-in basis.
 Appointments are preferred but not required for these exams.
 If you are planning to take one of the many other exams offered by the Testing Center or you are not an SVCC current student, appointments are required.

 All examinees must present a photo ID before taking any exam.
 Some exams require fees and additional identification.
 Please contact the Testing Center for more information at 815-835-6530 or visit svcc.edu/departments/testing-center..

 TRIO Student Support Services

 TRIO is a federally-funded, student-oriented program that offers supportive services to help students achieve success.
-The services are designed to help students maximize their effectiveness and make informed decisions that will lead to a successful graduation and/or transfer.
-Students are assigned an academic advisor (coach) offering students the support necessary to take them from enrollment through graduation/transfer.
+The services are designed to help students maximize their effectiveness and make informed decisions that will lead to a successful graduation/transfer.
+Students are assigned an academic advisor offering students the support necessary to take them from enrollment through graduation/transfer.
 Advisors are dedicated to providing individualized assistance enhancing the academic, professional, and personal potential of the students who participate in the program.
 Federal Eligibility Guidelines Apply.